jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our society is fragile against this test because our "eight different bosses" micro-management culture has been running our manufacturing, hospitals, insurance companies, banks, and so many other industries, for generations.

-As a result, when use our education system, make a claim, try to understand our mortgage, it's like we're still renting DVDs from Blockbuster.
+As a result, when using our education system, make a claim, try to understand our mortgage, it's like we're still renting DVDs from Blockbuster.
 As in, we're stuck with the hours of operation, DVD selection, and corporate policies of the rich and powerful with no ability to have our say.

 Having our say makes all the difference in the world.
-It's the difference between being lost at sea with a radio hearing the search parties, and holding a two-way radio so you can tell the rescuers where you are.
+It's the difference between being lost at sea with a radio hearing the search parties and holding a two-way radio so you can tell the rescuers where you are.

 But, the eight different bosses will never give you that power.

 Why would they?
-To keep their prestige they're following the old maxim, the one with the money has the control, and the one who needs it, stays under control.
+To keep their prestige, they're following the old maxim, the one with the money has the control, and the one who needs it stays under control.

 And crucially, holding onto this power of us isn't actually their fault.
-We'll see later in this book, the heavy management of today's world is an holdover from the Industrial Age.
+We'll see later in this book, the massive management of today's world is a holdover from the Industrial Age.
 Humanity simply hasn't evolved a new work culture yet.

 Waiting to evolve is why regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
-But, we're all watching CNN, waiting for our unemployment claim to be processed, and wondering how we'll earn a living while a novel disease is searching the globe for human hosts.
+But, we're watching CNN, waiting for our unemployment claim to be processed, and wondering how we'll earn a living while a novel disease is searching the globe for human hosts.

-Being so powerless is bullshit to say the least.
+Being so powerless is bullshit, to say the least.

 TP PICTURE
 _Regular people should be collaborating with health professionals, their co-workers, their family to find out how we can best deal with this storm._

 We've had Internet Age technologies for years.
 We should have been evolving a more prepared and antifragile way of life.
 For example, most insurance companies pay claims in paper checks.
 Although not officially said, it's likely because the longer the insurance company delays giving out the money, the longer they make interest on it.

-This one quirk is (probably) a big reason why our society doesn't have digital processing for car, property, health, and unemployment claims, and thus why many today can't pay their bills during this crisis.
+This one quirk is (probably) a big reason why our society doesn't have digital processing for car, property, health, and unemployment claims.
+And, thus, why many today can't pay their bills during this crisis.

 Nevermind speeding up our lives, Internet Age technology can even proactively solve our problems.
 For example, watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.
 Too bad it took bureaucrats and politicians many years to make.
 If done sooner, we would have found out which pushy drug salesman and corrupt doctors were responsible for the oxycontin epidemic.